top of page

 Wondering how best to dispose of your mattress in Switzerland?
 Don't worry, you're not alone.
 Here are five options for disposing of your mattress :

-Dispose of your mattress for free
+Options to dispose your mattress for free

 In Switzerland, up to one million mattresses are disposed of annually.
 Disposing of mattresses is often a challenge because they are large, bulky, and heavy.